 “Boys are treated like defective girls”, so says psychologist and author Michael Thompson.
 I think he’s right.
-Boys are frequently compared to girls with regards to exam scores, classroom behaviour, the standard of work produced and neatness of presentation.
+Have you noticed that boys are frequently compared to girls with regards to exam scores, classroom behaviour, the standard of work produced and neatness of presentation?
 Many boys fail to perform as well in these areas, leading to ‘poor’ performance in formal examinations where it counts the most.
 Engaging boys to raise their attainment is clearly a huge challenge.

 So, are boys just not as good as girls when it comes to formal assessment?
 Or is the system unfairly rigged to favour girls over boys?
 Let’s see.

 Not true!
 Just look at the last group of boys you taught and their wide spectrum of attributes.
 Boys are often excitable, creative, loud and headstrong.
 However, there are quiet boys too, who lack confidence, struggle creatively and who seem distant when you try to engage them.
 There are even quiet boys who are incredibly confident and loud boys who are overcompensating due to their own perceived weaknesses.
 It is often difficult to decide which “category” they fit into.
 However, the real challenge for educators is to move away from “categorising” boys at all but to understand how differently WE treat them.

 So what’s the solution?
 Should we just train the boys to be like the girls?